PPML/tabby/utilities/inst/about-tabby.md

 The following are descriptions of the intervention scenarios and outcomes available for visualization in Tabby.

-### Scenarios

-#### Modeled Scenarios
+#### Scenarios

+**Base case scenario**

+The base case scenario projects TB health outcomes assuming steady coverage and effectiveness of current TB prevention and treatment activities.

+Each of the other scenarios that the user can select modify this base case scenario in some way, as described below.

+**Modeled Scenarios**

 -   'TLTBI for New Immigrants': Provision of LTBI testing and treatment for all new legal immigrants entering the US.

 -   'Improved TLTBI in the United States': Intensification of the current LTBI targeted testing and treatment policy for high-risk populations, doubling treatment uptake within each risk group compared to current levels, and increasing the fraction cured among individuals initiating LTBI treatment, via a 3-month Isoniazid-Rifapentine drug regimen.

 -   'Better Case Detection': Improved detection of active TB cases, such that the duration of untreated active disease (time from TB incidence to the initiation of treatment) is reduced by 50%.

 -   'Better TB Treatment': Improved treatment quality for active TB, such that treatment default, failure rates, and the fraction of individuals receiving an incorrect drug regimen are reduced by 50% from current levels.

 -   'All Improvements': The combination of all intervention scenarios described above.

-#### Sensitivity Analyses
+**Sensitivity Analyses**

--   'No Transmission Within the United States after 2016': From 2016 onwards, no individuals acquire *M. tb* infection from transmission within the United States.
+-   'No Transmission After 2016': From 2016 onwards, no individuals acquire *M. tb* infection from transmission within the United States.
 In this scenario the only source of new LTBI cases is from existing infection in new migrants entering the country.

--   'No TB or LTBI in new migrants after 2016': From 2016 onwards, all individuals immigrating to the United States are free of *M. tb* infection, while maintaining the same total volume of immigration.
+-   'No TB or LTBI in New Migrants after 2016': From 2016 onwards, all individuals immigrating to the United States are free of *M. tb* infection, while maintaining the same total volume of immigration.

+-   ‘Reduced TB prevention efforts’: Weakening of US prevention efforts, with the annual rate of TLTBI among target groups halved between 2016 and 2021.

+-   ‘Rising MDR-TB in new migrants’: Increasing MDR-TB among arriving migrants, to plateau at 19% and 55% of all *M. tb* infections among treatment naïve and previously-treated individuals respectively by 2050.

+-   ‘Future immigration at 2016 levels’: Leveling of immigration volume at 2016 levels.

+-   ‘Improving global TB control’: Improved global TB control, with TB burden among future migrants dropping at 3% per year, double the current rate of decline.

+-   ‘Rising reactivation risks’: Rising LTBI reactivation risks resulting from rising diabetes prevalence (25, 26), such that population-average LTBI reactivation risks rise by 40% by 2050.

 ### 508 Accessibility of This Product